BSc (Hons) Computing

 Highlights

-• We continually monitor and update the course to reflect current and ever-changing issues in computing and to keep your learning in line with technological advances and innovations.
+• We continually monitor and update the course to reflect current and ever-changing computing issues and keep your learning in line with technological advances and innovations.

 • A big part of our commitment to your progress is helping you develop your employability and industry networks.
 So we’ll encourage you to attend guest lectures that give your learning context, offer industry contact, and contribute to your underlying professional development.